stjet/Faucet-v2/documentation/config.md

 - `logo`: Your logo.
 To use a custom logo, set to `true` and place your own `logo.png` inside `files/img/`.
 If false or left undefined, it will display a generic logo.
 - `unopened_reduced_payouts`: Set to `true` to reduce payouts to unopened accounts.
 - `debug`: Set to `true` to see log more errors (like send errors)
+- `trusted_proxy_count`: # of trusted proxies in between client and server.
+If omitted, or configured higher than it actually is, `X-Forwarded-For` will be used for IP rate limiting.
+This is better than nothing, but can be spoofed.
+If 0, will use the IP that sent the request.
+If unsure what any of this means, just omit it, do not set it to 0!

 ### `secrets` properties